maubanel/UE5-Lighting/post-process/README.md

 ##### `Step 21.`\|`ITL`| :large_blue_diamond: :large_blue_diamond: :small_blue_diamond:

-We can also add some lens flare to the back room as the flames would be quite hot in a dark room and cause some lens flares.
-I took the intensity way down to `0.25` and changed the tint to match the room.
-I made the **Bokeh Size** `2.0`.

 In the back room being dark you would have to open up the aperature on the lens which would increase the depth of field.
 You can adjust the focal distance to send more or less of the level out of focus.
 Notice that when you come in and leave the area that you notice a pop.
 We will add another post processing volume next to overlap this one which will blend between the two.
 Make sure the focus is long enough so that the player is still in focus.
 It would be annoying if the mannequin was out of focus.
 Subtle is better.
 Make subtle changes between them and test going between volumes.
 Can you completely mask the changes?
 Play with other settings as there are so many to play with to get different effects.
 Remember, subtle!